GoogleCloudPlatform/community/tutorials/dlp-to-datacatalog-tags/index.md

 1. Create Big Query Tables with PII:

-    You may use this open source script [BigQuery Fake BII Creator](https://github.com/mesmacosta/bq-fake-pii-table-creator)
+    You may use this open source script [BigQuery Fake PII Creator](https://github.com/mesmacosta/bq-fake-pii-table-creator)

 1. Create the Inspect Template: